jorgenskogmo/shoelace/docs/frameworks/react.md

 # React

-React [doesn't play nice](https://custom-elements-everywhere.com/#react) with custom elements, so Shoelace offers a React version of its components to provide an idiomatic experience for React users.
+React [doesn't play nice](https://custom-elements-everywhere.com/#react) with custom elements, so Klik offers a React version of its components to provide an idiomatic experience for React users.
 You can easily toggle between HTML and React examples throughout the documentation.

 ## Installation

-To add Shoelace to your React app, install the package from npm.
+To add Klik to your React app, install the package from npm.

 ```bash
 npm install @shoelace-style/shoelace